jackyzha0/jackyzha0.github.io/content/thoughts/social graphs.md

 - sapling
 ---

+## Questions
+- How do social graphs work if users are [pseudonymous](thoughts/pseudonymity.md)?
+If [cities are not top-down hierarchies](thoughts/A%20City%20is%20not%20a%20Tree.md), then are social graphs a better way to think about them?
+-  Does directness matter in social graphs
+	-   i.e. facebook is undirected (friend means you are friends with each other) whereas twitter is directed (you can follow someone but doesn't mean they follow you back)

+## Social Graph vs Interest Graphs
 -   social graph → who's connected to who
 -   interest graph → online representations of interests
 -   constructing interest graphs from social graphs